wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ```

 If you refresh the HTML page, you will see the following error 👇
->Uncaught TypeError: Failed to execute `createElement` on `Document`: 1 argument required, but only 0 persent.
+>Uncaught TypeError: Failed to execute `createElement` on `Document`: 1 argument required, but only 0 present.
 >  at DOM-Cardio.js:68

 ![](@attachment/Clipboard_2020-03-01-13-29-03.png)